Best Home Cinema Projectors

 It is still pretty costly

 What is literally amazing is this machine will be beyond many budgets and could still be considered “cheap” when compared to other models.
 Still, the DLA-X590R is notable for accepting native 4K content.Read more

 First off, this delivers stunning picture value and detail thanks to the implemented 4K e-shift5 technology.
 Also, the black levels really pop out as they enhance the color contrast to another level.
 Oh, and this does accept native 4K content through its HDCP 2.2 compatible inputs.

 The aforementioned e-shift5 technology has been upgraded for peak performance.
 Additionally, three D-ILA devices help to produce stable images with little to no flicker.

 The new Direct Mode that is implemented is quite nice as it limits latency issues.
 Oh, and as for the fan, even when this is running at its peak the fan is not that noticeable.

 In low lamp mode, the integrated lamp has been rated to last 4500 hours by JVC.
 As for the build quality, you can tell that this looks good right out of the box.

 One thing to note is you do not receive a mount with your purchase here.
 Oh, and this also takes a bit of time to boot up which can be a bit of an annoyance.

-Unless you want to pay your life away, this right here may be your best option.
+Unless you want to pay your life away, this right here might be your best option.
 You can find options with superior technology but taking realistic expectations into consideration, this is as good as it gets.

 2. EPSON 5050UB